 NaN stands for Not a Number.

 NaN doesn’t check if a value is numerical or not.
-The value NaN is useful for the result of mathematical operations, which are not possible in mathematics.
+The value NaN is useful for the result of mathematical operations, which are not defined in mathematics.
 For example, log(-1) will be NaN.

 <?php $x = acos(8); var_dump($x); ?>